 Fall…Does My Lawn & Landscape Still Need Fertilizer?

-Finally, the feeling of fall is in the air.
+Finally, a morning with the feeling of Fall in the air!

-On this wonderful fall morning, let’s explore the long answer on why fertilizing cool season turf and trees and shrubs is important this fall.
+Let’s explore the long answer on why fertilizing cool season turf and trees and shrubs is important this Fall.

-Fall is the beginning of a new season for fescue.
+Fall is the beginning of a new season for fescue lawns.

-I’m sure you have noticed as temperatures began to cool, fescue lawns started regaining color and growing.
+I’m sure you have noticed as afternoon temperatures became more moderate, fescue lawns started regaining color and growing.

 Fall fertilizer applications on fescue will result in a healthier, thicker lawn.
 And don’t forget, a dense healthy lawn is the best defense against weeds.